 Roasting strawberries reminds me of Carly Simon’s song “Anticipation.”
 When you can take your time in the kitchen—or at least wait awhile for something to cook—magic happens.
 When you roast strawberries sloooooowly—I’m talking for 90 minutes—the alchemy that occurs is wondrous.
 Their flavors become so condensed and intense as they shrink.
 In this recipe, the strawberries are bathed in pomegranate molasses and maple syrup before roasting, for even more flavor.
 The last step, post-roast, is a mouth-blast of basil (a super anti-inflammatory).

-2 tablespoons Grade B maple syrup
+2 tablespoons Grade A Dark Amber maple syrup

 1 tablespoon pomegranate molasses, homemade or store-bought (optional)